Balanced Blog

 I love Balanced Dental!

-When we moved here from out of state I was dreading looking for a dentist because we had many terrible experiences.
-I loved that Balanced Dental has an integrative approach to dentistry; there wasn't a thousand questions about if I'm giving my children fluoride or not, and they respect me as a decision making advocate for my children.
+When we moved here from out of state I was dreaded looking for a dentist because we had many terrible experiences.
+I love that Balanced Dental has an integrative approach to dentistry; there weren't a thousand questions about if I'm giving my children fluoride or not, and they respect me as a decision-making advocate for my children.
 They have been very patient with my son who has a very sensitive gag reflex and has had traumatizing dental experiences.
-Not to mention, I can honestly say that the cleanings are top notch!
-I am confident in Balanced Dental and recommend my friends to see Dr. Jackson and staff.
+I can honestly say that the cleanings are top-notch!
+I am confident in Balanced Dental and recommend that my friends see Dr. Jackson and his staff.

 Danielle Durand